HadeellAbunassar/student-grading-system/README.md

-# Part 3: Web App / Spring MVC and Spring REST Implementa&on
+# Part 3: Web App / Spring MVC and Spring REST Implementaton

 Task:
 Advance the Student Grading System by migrating it to a web applicaton utlizing Spring MVC